-Sr. No. Intellectual Property based on Owned/ Acquired Benefit shared (Yes Basis of calculating traditional knowledge (Yes/No) / No) benefit share NIL
+Sr. No. Intellectual Property based on traditional knowledge Owned/ Acquired (Yes/No) Benefit shared (Yes / No) Basis of calculating benefit share NIL

-5. wherein usage of traditional knowledge is involved
+5. Details of corrective actions taken or underway, based on any adverse order in intellectual property related disputes wherein usage of traditional knowledge is involved

-Name of authority Brief of the Case Corrective action taken NA
+Name of authority Brief of the Case Corrective action taken

-Details of beneficiaries of CSR Projects: 7.
+7. Details of beneficiaries of CSR Projects:

-Sr. CSR Project No. of persons benefitted % of beneficiaries from vulnerable and No from CSR Projects marginalized groups 1.
+Sr. No. CSR Project No. of persons benefitted from CSR Projects % of beneficiaries from vulnerable and marginalized groups 1.
 Project Dialysis 1887 patients 90% of the Beneficiaries are from marginalized group